Head of Online Medical Content

 Treatment for ototoxicity depends on the underlying cause and severity of the symptoms, and prevention is key to avoiding this condition.
 Patients should be closely monitored by their healthcare providers and take steps to protect their hearing in order to reduce their risk of Ototoxicity hearing loss.

-However, it is important to know that if you take any medication discussed in this article (or others associated with hearing loss), doesn't necessarily mean you will lose your hearing.
-Each individual responds to medication differently, therefore the side effects can vary.
+However, it is important to know that if you take any medication discussed in this article (or others associated with hearing loss), it doesn't necessarily mean you will lose your hearing.
+Each individual responds to medication differently, therefore, the side effects can vary.

 If you feel like your hearing has worsened, we advise that you check how well you're hearing with an audiologist as soon as you can.